 2. Mosquitoes are the world’s deadliest animals

-When someone mentions the term ‘world’s deadliest animal’ you probably start thinking of sharks, tigers, crocodiles and other fierce creatures.
+When someone mentions the term ‘world’s deadliest animals’ you probably start thinking of sharks, tigers, crocodiles and other fierce creatures.

 Well, it may shock you to learn that it’s actually mosquitoes.
 Why?
 Well, it’s down to the harmful diseases that they are known to spread.

-3. Mosquitoes would be terrible in the Olympics
+3. The average Mosquito would be terrible in the Olympics

-Now I’m not talking about last year’s summer Olympics with the threat of Zika, I’m talking about if mosquitoes entered the Olympics with all the other insects.
+Now I’m not talking about Brazil’s summer Olympics with the threat of Zika, I’m talking about if mosquitoes entered the Olympics with all the other insects.